riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 http://localhost:8080/users
 ```

-And now you should see that you have full access to [http://localhost:8080/users](http://localhost:8080/users):
+And now you should see that you have full access to secured endpoint and the result should look like this:
 {{< highlight json "linenos=inline,linenostart=0" >}}
 [
   {